umbraco/UmbracoDocs/12/umbraco-forms/developer/configuration/README.md

 To enable this feature set this value to `true`.

-If recording IPs, we recommend using [ASP.NET's forwarded headers middleware](https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/proxy-load-balancer?view=aspnetcore-7.0) to ensure the correct value for the client IP is resolved.
+If recording IPs and your site is behind a proxy, load balancer or CDN, we recommend using [ASP.NET's forwarded headers middleware](https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/proxy-load-balancer?view=aspnetcore-7.0) to ensure the correct value for the client IP is resolved.

 ## Security configuration